 Cynthia Telles, Ph.D.

-Dr. Cynthia Telles is the Director of the Hispanic Neuropsychiatric Center of Excellence at the Semel Institute for Neuroscience and Human Behavior at the University of California, Los Angeles School of Medicine, and a clinical professor with the UCLA School of Medicine.
-Since April 2003 Dr. Telles has served on the boards of Kaiser Foundation Hospitals and Kaiser Foundation Health Plan, Inc. where she chairs the Community Benefit Committee and also is a member of the Audit and Compliance Committee and Executive Committee, and serves on the Executive Advisory Board of Kaiser Foundation Health Plan of Georgia, Inc. Dr. Telles also serves on the Los Angeles Airport Commission
+Dr. Cynthia Telles is the Director of the Hispanic Neuropsychiatric Center of Excellence at the Semel Institute for Neuroscience and Human Behavior at the University of California, Los Angeles School of Medicine and a clinical professor with the UCLA School of Medicine.
+Since April 2003 Dr. Telles has served on the boards of Kaiser Foundation Hospitals and Kaiser Foundation Health Plan, Inc. where she chairs the Community Benefit Committee, is a member of the Audit and Compliance Committee and Executive Committee, and serves on the Executive Advisory Board of Kaiser Foundation Health Plan of Georgia, Inc. Dr. Telles also serves on the Los Angeles Airport Commission.

 Dr. Telles received a bachelor of arts degree from Smith College and a doctorate degree in clinical psychology from Boston University.
 She has published extensively in mental health, particularly with respect to the assessment and treatment of Hispanic populations.